 Students do not apply directly to the Academic Partnership Grant program.
 Faculty will submit a grant application on their behalf.

-The application deadline for summer 2014 and 2014-15 academic year grants is April 7, 2014.
 Smaller grants are available for shorter-term projects with a rolling deadline until funds are exhausted.

 Faculty may request funding for one or more student academic partners for a period of up to one year.
 (If a project extends beyond a single year, the faculty member must submit a new grant application each year.)